Ensuring Effective Eye Care in Children

 - A white or discoloured pupil

-- Being unable to read or see objects at a distance
+- Being unable to read or see objects at a distance (such as trouble reading the whiteboard)

-- Squinting and eyestrain
+- Squinting and eye strain

 - Difficulty reading up close